grettke/help/help.md

 The examples try to talk about doing those things and do it by exploring:

--   &ldquo;going places to do things&rdquo;.
+-   "going places to do things".
--   &ldquo;how quickly I will get there and how long I will be there&rdquo;
+-   "how quickly I will get there and how long I will be there"
--   &ldquo;how quickly I want to go somewhere else&rdquo;.
+-   "how quickly I want to go somewhere else".

 They were initially described by the properties: